-ABCâ€™s Social Justice, Equity, Advocacy and Leadership Initiative (ABC-SEAL) is a new, unique program designed to attract, educate, and develop the next generation of indigenous, community-based, equity-informed community leaders using a curriculum continuum linking undergraduate coursework, secondary school enrichments and civic education for youth in and/or from proximate low-income neighborhoods.
+In 2019, ABC launched the Social Justice, Equity, Advocacy and Leadership (SEAL) initiative, a unique program designed to attract, educate, and develop the next generation of community leaders.
+The SEAL curriculum links undergraduate coursework with secondary school enrichments and civic education for youth from low-income neighborhoods.
 Ultimately, SEAL will assist in producing students who are advocates of social change so that when they graduate they have a firm sense of social justice.